quiltjs/quilt/README.md

 - Explicit dependencies — handlers declare what they need; Quilt runs them once per request and injects the results.
 - Plain async functions — no decorators, classes, or schema systems required.
 - Framework-agnostic — works with Fastify, Express, or any HTTP server via a tiny adapter.
-- Consistent request/response model — JSON, URL-encoded, and multipart handled the same way.
+- Consistent handler model across frameworks — the same dependency graph pattern works everywhere.
 - Composable by design — auth, loading, validation, and business logic stay small and reusable.

 If you want strong types and predictable composition without adopting a whole new framework, Quilt is designed for exactly that.